iosifache/ossfortress/wiki/docs/dependency-scanning/OSV-Scanner.md

 1. Create an OSV-Scanner configuration file in `/root/analysis/osv-scanner.conf`
 2. Specify the configuration file to the previously constructed OSV-Scanner command.
-3. Using the configuration file, ignore all vulnerabilities that don't apply for the codebase of Ubuntu Portrait.
+3. Using the configuration file, ignore all vulnerabilities that don't apply for the codebase of Sand Castle.
 For each of them, specify the reason.

 <DefaultSolution>

 1. `touch /root/analysis/osv-scanner.conf`
-2. `osv-scanner --lockfile /root/codebase/portrait/poetry.lock --format sarif --output /root/analysis/pip.sarif`
+2. `osv-scanner --lockfile /root/codebase/sandcastle/poetry.lock --format sarif --output /root/analysis/pip.sarif`
 3. Use the next configuration:

     ```ini